 Yesterday’s post promised a few thoughts on death with dignity.
 Having taught medical ethics for more than a decade, I have spent some time reading, thinking and writing about the subject.
 In 1994 I published a piece called, “Worse Off Alive: Reply to Garcia” in the American Philosophical Association’s Newsletter On Philosophy and Medicine.
-The newsletter is still published but a twenty year old hard copy is hard to find and no soft copy exists, at least as far as I know.
+The newsletter is still published, but a twenty-year-old hard copy is hard to find and no soft copy exists, as far as I know.
 Here is the original version based on my hard copy.

 “Worse Off Alive: Reply to Garcia” (from the American Philosophical Association’s Newsletter On Philosophy and Medicine, 1994.)

 Garcia concludes by “rejecting the suggestions that it might be better for someone to die and that her life might be improved by her death.”
-He correctly assumes that our lives do not improve when we die because then, obviously, we no longer [have] experience[s].
-And if life is a good so great that no possible agony, suffering, evil, pain, or torment negate its value, then life is always preferable to death.
+He correctly assumes that our lives do not improve when we die because then, obviously, we no longer have experiences.
+And if life is a good so great that no possible agony, suffering, pain, or torment negate its value, then life is always preferable to death.

 However, most ordinary individuals disagree.
-They applaud the advanced directives for health care, sign their living wills, and ask their spouses, friends, sons or daughters to act as their surrogates.
+They applaud the advanced directives for health care, sign their living wills, and ask loved ones to act as their surrogates.
 They choose to forgo the remainder of lives deprived of those things that make life valuable—the ability to love, think, touch, reflect, and remember—for the uncertainty of death.
 They prefer not to debase human life or glorify suffering but to exercise human autonomy.
-For those who believe there is meaning in the most excruciating forms of physical pain and dementia–let them go their way.
-But for those of us who believe that, at least sometimes, we are “worse off alive”–let us to our way.